 This analysis is often applied to identify critical design and/or safety weaknesses early in the development process.
 It is also useful for the development of diagnostic approaches.

-RAM Commander’s FTA software module (Fault Tree Analysis) is the latest addition to the unique scope of the RAM Commander features.
+RAM Commander’s FTA software module (Fault Tree Analysis) is one of significant components in the unique scope of the RAM Commander features.
 It implements and summarizes the first-hand experience gained by the ALD FTA experts in hundreds of projects where they used RAM Commander and other ALD software.